liborty/rstats/README.md

 * `madgm` - generalisation of robust data spread estimator known as 'MAD' (median of absolute deviations from median),  from 1d to nd.

 * `contribution` - of a point to an nd set.
 Defined as gm displacement if the point was removed.
-Related to the  inverse radius but not always the same, as the positions of  other points are taken into account.
+Similar to the point's inverse radius but not the same, as it depends on all the points.

 * `comediance` - instead of covariance (matrix).
 It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
 Thus *zero median vectors* are replacing *zero mean vectors* in covariance calculations.